 This is a follow up story for Bundleboon.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hi!
 My name is Nelli and I am the founder of Bundleboon, a data-driven curated shopping service specializing in kidswear.

 Our service is quite simple to use.
 All you need to do is to answer a few questions on our platform regarding your kid’s size, style, gender, budget, and preferences.
 We will use the data and curate 2-3 outfits, uniquely styled for your child, and ship them straight to your doorstep.
 Use your living room as a runway for 5 days and only pay for the items that you love.
 Send the rest back free of charge.

 Our customers are mostly moms between 31-40 years old with a mid to high income.
 We are currently only active in The Netherlands and Belgium.

 I started Bundleboon as a side hustle and due to the big demand, I quit my day-job in 2018, got my cofounder, Monique on board, and went all-in with Bundleboon.
 Our team consists of 7 incredible women (yes!
 Bundleboon is an all-female team) and funny enough, our stylish office is in the red light district in Amsterdam.

 We are currently generating 35.000 USD only in two markets and expect to increase the monthly revenue by 45% before Q4 2020.

 Tell us about what you’ve been up to!
 Has the business been growing?

 It has been a crazy ride!
 Not only did we turn two years old but we also grew a lot!
 We closed a bigger investment from a well-known fashion group in The Netherlands and were on the Dutch version of Shark Tank, which aired on April 26th, 2020.
 The show enabled us to get more traction and due to the amount of investment we were offered via the show, we were also highlighted in some of the major Dutch media outlets.